Xilinx/imagebuilder/README.md

 - FIT is an optional and is off by default.
 Specifies using a fit image for booting rather than individual files.

+- FIT_ENC_KEY_DIR is optional but specifies the directory and hint used for signing a FIT image.
+The CLI arguments overwrite what's in the config.
+See the -u option below for more information.

+- FIT_ENC_UB_DTB is optional but specifies the u-boot dtb to modify and include the public key in.
+This can only be used with FIT_ENC_KEY_DIR.
+See the -u option below for more information.

 Then you can invoke uboot-script-gen as follows: